 The 2020 CRS update, replacing the previous 2016 CRS regulations with definitional rule changes that became effective 1 June 2021

-The Mandatory Disclosure Rules, effective 1 March 2023, that outlines an intermediary’s obligation to disclose any CRS Avoidance Arrangements or Opaque Offshore Structures to SARS
+The Mandatory Disclosure Rules, effective 1 March 2023, that outline an intermediary’s obligation to disclose any CRS Avoidance Arrangements or Opaque Offshore Structures to SARS

 Is FATCA applicable to South Africa?

 South Africa’s exchange and reporting of financial account information under the FATCA regulation is governed by an International Agreement (IGA), which South Africa signed in 2014.
 This IGA stipulated that Reporting Financial Institutions (RFIs), located in South Africa, will have to perform tax due diligence by identifying and reporting all relevant account information on all accounts held by U.S. residents or U.S. citizens living in South Africa to SARS.
 SARS is then obligated to exchange this information with the Internal Revenue Service (IRS) beginning in 2015.